Utah Scoliosis Pain & Treatment

 Scoliosis must be addressed as quickly as possible in order to reduce worsening of the condition.
 Treatments will attempt to improve, prevent, or minimize the symptoms of scoliosis using chiropractic adjustments, physical therapy, and occupational therapy.
 Surgery is only considered when the scoliosis is far advanced with a Cobb angle greater than 45 degrees.
 Luckily, most cases of scoliosis can be treated without surgical intervention.

-For more information on how Omega Interventional Pain can help treat your scoliosis pain, please contact us at 801-261-4988 or fill out our contact form.
+For more information on how Omega Interventional Pain can help treat your scoliosis pain, please contact us at 801-261-4988.